QTS Literacy Skills Test Guide

 When will I find out my score?

 Almost immediately.
-The great thing about the literacy skills test is there is no painful wait for results.
-The literacy skills test is computer-marked so you will be given a score card as soon as you’ve completed all sections of the test.
+The great thing about the literacy skills assessment is there is no painful wait for results.
+The literacy skills assessment/test is computer-marked so you will be given a scorecard as soon as you’ve completed all sections of the test.

 You will need a total of 29 or more to pass your literacy skills test.